Semi-convection in rotating spherical shells: flows, layers and dynamos: Dynamics in the non-linear regime

 \subsection{Long-term evolution of staircases}

 It is well-documented that in simulations, density staircases gradually erode through layer merger events, until only a single mixed layer remains in the domain \citep[e.g.][]{wood2013new,fuentes2024evolution,pruzina2025onedimensional}.
-In fig.~\ref{fig:Raclayers}(f)--(i), the solid black lines represent the final profile of $C_{tot}$ after layers have decayed, showing that in our simulations, there are two possible final states: low values of $\Rac$ lead to a structure comprised of an inner convective region overlain by a wide stably stratified layer, while higher values of $\Rac$ produce a single well-mixed region filling the domain, with narrow boundary layers on either side.
+In fig.~\ref{fig:Raclayers}(f)--(i), the solid black lines represent the final profile of $C_{tot}$ after layers have decayed, showing that in our simulations, there are two possible final states: low values of $\Rat$ lead to a structure comprised of an inner convective region overlain by a wide stably stratified layer, while higher values of $\Rat$ produce a single well-mixed region filling the domain, with narrow boundary layers on either side.

 Figure~\ref{fig:layerevolution} shows the long-term evolution of the radial composition profile for two simulations: one leading to each final state.
-In fig.~\ref{fig:layerevolution}(a), for the (low-$\Rac$ simulation labelled (c) in fig.~\ref{fig:Raclayers}(a)), the initially smooth background profile gradually undergoes sharpening, leading to a `one-layer' state, with a single well-mixed layer in the interior, overlain by a stably stratified region.
+In fig.~\ref{fig:layerevolution}(a), for the (low-$\Rat$ simulation labelled ``II'' in fig.~\ref{fig:Raclayers}), the initially smooth background profile gradually sharpens, leading to a `one-layer' state, with a single well-mixed layer in the interior, overlain by a stably stratified region.
 Over time, the mixed layer increases in size, but eventually stabilises far from the outer boundary.
 This state is remarkably stable for long times.
-By contrast, in fig.~\ref{fig:layerevolution}(b), (for simulation (e) in fig~\ref{fig:Raclayers}(a)), the initial profile develops into a stack of three mixed layers separated by sharper interfaces, which merge until a single mixed layer takes up the vast majority of the domain, in between narrow stably stratified boundary layers.
+By contrast, in fig.~\ref{fig:layerevolution}(b), (simulation ``IV'' in fig.~\ref{fig:Raclayers}), the initial profile develops into a stack of three mixed layers separated by sharper interfaces, which merge until a single mixed layer takes up the vast majority of the domain, between narrow stably stratified boundary layers.